Lebowski89/blog/content/playbook.md

  saltbox ansible_host=redacted ansible_user=redacted
 ```

-Defining the hostname here prevents you having to include sensitive information (i.e, tailscale ips and others) in the playbook, and it can be whatever nickname you want it to be.
+Defining the hostname prevents you having to include sensitive information (i.e, tailscale ips) in the playbook, and it can be whatever you want it to be.

-In a Docker Swarm setup, the use of hosts is important, as you'll often need one host to deploy the services, but you'll need to do tasks on the worker machine to ready it for the service deployment.
+In a Docker Swarm setup, the use of hosts is important, as you'll often need one host to deploy the services, but will need to do tasks on the worker machine to ready for service deployment.
 For example:

 ```yaml
 ################################